cmannett85/arg_router/README.md

 An example program for arg_router.
 ```
 ### Programmatic Access
-By default when parsed `help` will output its contents to `std::cout` and then exit the application with `EXIT_SUCCESS`.
+By default when parsed, `help` will output its contents to `std::cout` and then exit the application with `EXIT_SUCCESS`.
 Obviously this won't always be desired, so a `router` policy can be attached that will pass a `std::ostringstream` to the user-provided `Callable`.
 The stream will have already been populated with the help data shown above, but it can now be appended to or converted to string for use somewhere else.

 Often programmatic access is desired for the help output outside of the user requesting it, for example if a parse exception is thrown, generally the exception error is printed to the terminal followed by the help output.
 This is exposed by the `help()` or `help(std::ostringstream&)` methods of the root object.